15 Best Cheap Places to Travel in August

 - Map of Cheap Places to Travel in August

 If you like it hot, Las Vegas will be your jam.
 A veritable hot house at the end of summer, this non-stop vacation destination is one of the best cheap places to travel in August.
 Most tourists find the heat too unbearable to enjoy this city of lights, so they steer clear during the summer.

-The late summer tourist vacancy works in your favor, especially at higher-end hotels that would rather fill a room for cheap than not fill a room at all.
+The late summer tourist vacancy works in your favor, especially at higher-end hotels and resorts that would rather fill a room for cheap than not fill a room at all.
 Flights to Las Vegas follow suit.
 There are always deals to the city, but you will be able to bundle a cheap flight and hotel if you shop for a steal this month.

 The added incentive for late-summer travel to Las Vegas is fewer tourists and fewer conventions.
 That means more space at the pool and at the major attractions along the Strip.
-If you plan travel mid-week (Sunday through Thursday) you can get even deeper discounts.
+If you plan to travel mid-week (Sunday through Thursday) you can get even deeper discounts.
 Another option is to book a hotel off the Strip for discounted August pricing and take a shuttle to the main attractions.

 Read More: Top-Rated Day Trips from Las Vegas

 2. Berlin, Germany